What's the History of Your Cottage?

 To research the house's past ownership you'll want to find the 14-digit PIN number and legal description associated with the property.
 You can look up the PIN number and basic characteristics about the house and property on the Cook County Assessor website.
 Or you can look up the PIN number on the Cook County Recorder of Deeds website and find mortgage and deed documents for the property dating back to 1985.
 These documents usually include the legal description of the property which describes the lot and block number, name of the subdivision, and section, township and range:

-For the pre-1985 property records you'll need to consult the ledger books in the Tract Department in the basement of the Recorder of Deeds at City Hall.
+For the property records older than 1985 you'll need to consult the ledger books in the Tract Department in the basement of the Recorder of Deeds at City Hall.
 At the tract department, look for a large index book organized by section-township-range.
 The pages of the index list subdivisions in each section and direct you to the corresponding ledger book.
-In this example of page 2-39-13 there are several Diven's subdivisions, but the correct one is listed in tract ledger book #102-B.
+In this example of page 2-39-13 there are several Diven's subdivisions, but the one which matches the legal description of the property directs us to tract ledger book #102-B.

-Find the correct tract ledger book on the low shelves throughout the room.
+Find the property ledger books on the low shelves throughout the room.
 In the beginning of the book a table of contents refers to the starting page and often a map of the subdivision for reference.
 Flip through the pages to find the correct block and lot.
-The ledger lists all legal transactions related to the property since the land was subdivided into lots.
-Deed transfers show the chain of ownership, while other listings may indicate mortgages or other financial exchanges and other claims of ownership for the property.
+The ledger lists all legal transactions related to the property starting from when the land was subdivided into lots.
+Deed transfers show changes of ownership, while other transactions listed may include mortgages or other financial exchanges and legal claims for the property.

-There may also be additional information about each of the transactions in documents that are referenced by number on the left.
-These are most often on microfiche, though it is a cumbersome process to retrieve and view them.
-Oftentimes there is enough information in the ledger alone to piece together much of the story of the property.
+The document number at left refers to documents with additional information about each transaction.
+These are most often on microfiche, though it is a cumbersome process to retrieve and view them in another basement room in the Tract Dept. Usually there is enough information in the ledger alone to piece together the story of the property.

-Keep in mind that the ledger is a record of property ownership, but it does not indicate when any buildings there were built or not built.
-Some properties may have changed hands of real estate speculators several times before a house was built on the property.
+Keep in mind that the ledger is a record of land ownership, but doesn't specify the buildings on the property.
+Some properties may have changed hands by real estate speculators several times before a house was built there.
 In this example, Thomas J. Diven sold a warranty deed for lot 41 to Herman Hartman on October 19, 1888.
 Diven sold Lot 40 (the next lot to the south) to Darius H. Bartlett in 1887, but as we've seen previously in the fire insurance maps, Bartlett never built a house on it.
 Instead Bartlett and his wife sold the empty lot to Wayland Leighton in 1895, who sold it back to Della Bartlett in 1902 who finally sold it to the Hartman family in 1904.
 The Hartmans sold both properties to Jacob Wieson on June 2, 1914.
-Even today, Lot 40 remains a side yard connected to the cottage property.
-If there is no building permit for the cottage, searching for owner names such as Wayland Leighton and Darius Bartlett in old city directories might give a clue when and whether they built a house on the property or simply held it as a real estate investment.
+Even today, Lot 40 remains an open side yard connected to the cottage on Lot 41.
+If you are unable to find information on when your house was built, searching for owner names from the property record in old city directories might give a clue when and whether the owner might have built a house on the property or simply held it as a real estate investment.

 News of the Past